-social and cultural capital The arts are for everyone, and participating in the arts, as creator or participant, is good for people.
-The arts foster connection and belonging by gathering us together; through innovative and celebratory collective experiences they can imbue civic life with new meanings.
-They give expression to new ideas and new and diverse ways of seeing and experiencing our city.
+Social and cultural capital - the arts are for everyone, and participating in the arts, as creator or participant, is good for people.
+The arts foster connection and belonging by gathering us together.
+Through innovative and celebratory collective experiences they can imbue civic life with new meanings.
+They give expression to new ideas as well as new and diverse ways of seeing and experiencing our city.

-built capital The arts can re-energise the bricks and mortar of the city with humour, colour, story and surprise; they can enrich the distinctiveness and significance of our landscapes, including public spaces, streetscapes, transport corridors and infrastructure.
+Built capital - the arts can re-energise the bricks and mortar of the city with humour, colour, story and surprise.
+They can enrich the distinctiveness and significance of our landscapes, including public spaces, streetscapes, transport corridors and infrastructure.

-economic capital The arts are deeply enmeshed in our city's economy.
-The arts industry is a major employer, not only of artists - though more than 14,000 artists are employed each year through City of Melbourne granting programs alone - but of cleaners, designers, promoters, producers, electricians and countless others.
+Economic capital - the arts are deeply enmeshed in our city's economy.
+The arts industry is a major employer of artists (more than 14,000 artists are employed each year through City of Melbourne grant programs) and it also employs cleaners, designers, promoters, producers, electricians and countless others.

-Melbourne's celebrated and diverse arts scene generates an abundance of positive publicity and so is a vital part of Melbourne's 'brand'.
+Melbourne's celebrated and diverse arts scene generates an abundance of positive publicity and is vital to Melbourne's 'brand'.
 The arts drive cultural tourism.
 Filling the streets with patrons and visitors, arts events boost economic activity throughout the city.
-A dynamic arts sector also inspires innovation more broadly, helping to foster an inventive and entrepreneurial culture that will underwrite Melbourne's economic resilience and prosperity into the future.
+A dynamic arts sector also inspires innovation more broadly, helping to foster an inventive and entrepreneurial culture to underwrite Melbourne's economic resilience and prosperity.

-1.5 ARTS IN A CREATIVE CITY
+1.6 ARTS IN A CREATIVE CITY